lysandre995/message-broker/README.md

 sudo snap stop redis
 ```

-To restart the redis service on linux using snap:
+To restart the redis service on Linux using snap:
 ```bash
 sudo snap start redis
 ```